 As the ETF industry has expanded in recent years, so too has the number of asset classes accessible through exchange-traded products.
 Preferred stock ETFs have become a big hit with some investors, offering “hybrid” exposure that has delivered strong returns and provided valuable diversification benefits to traditional portfolios by combining the benefits of both traditional equities and bonds [see Visual History Of The S&P 500].

-ETFdb Pro members can read more in our Preferred Stock ETFdb Category report,
+ETFdb Pro members can read more in our Preferred Stock ETFdb Category report, which details the eight different funds currently available to investors.

 The chart below highlights the dividend yield, three-year performance and number of holdings in the five largest preferred stock ETFs: